-- Our sales and profitability may suffer if ongoing economic uncertainties in any of our major markets inhibit people from spending their disposable income on aesthetic and skin health products. - The loss of a significant customer could materially and adversely affect our business, financial condition and results of operations. - We face intense competition, in some cases from companies that have significantly greater resources than we do, which could limit our ability to generate sales and/or render our products obsolete. - Our revenues and financial results depend significantly on sales of our Obagi Nu-Derm products.
-If we are unable to manufacture or sell the Nu-Derm products in sufficient quantities and in a timely manner, or maintain physician and/or patient acceptance of Nu-Derm products, our business will be materially and adversely impacted. - We are dependent on third parties that we enter into agreements with to manufacture and distribute products for us and for other essential services and to whom we license our intellectual property rights. - Our inability to anticipate and respond to market trends and changes in consumer preferences could adversely affect our financial results. - Any damage to our reputation or brands may materially and adversely affect our business, financial condition and results of operations. - The drug regulatory approval processes of the FDA and comparable foreign authorities are lengthy, time-consuming and inherently unpredictable, and if we are required to seek and obtain any regulatory approvals that may be required for our products, we may be unable to obtain or maintain such regulatory approvals, which would substantially harm our business. - Our products containing the active ingredient, hydroquinone, are marketed as prescription-use only drugs but have not received required premarket authorization from the FDA or other regulatory authorities, and the FDA could require us to remove these products from the market until we obtain approval of the required NDA, and we could be found to be marketing and selling these products in violation of the law. - Our products may cause adverse events or side effects, or could be associated with safety issues, that could result in recalls, withdrawals, or regulatory enforcement action.
-For example, the FDA has historically expressed concerns regarding the safety of HQ products, including risks for potentially serious side effects, including skin rashes, facial swelling, skin discoloration, carcinogenicity and reproductive toxicity. - Failure to obtain regulatory approvals or to comply with regulations in foreign jurisdictions would prevent us from marketing our products internationally.
+- The loss of a significant customer in our Obagi segment could materially and adversely affect our business, financial condition and results of operations. - Our revenues and financial results depend significantly on sales of our Obagi Nu-Derm products.
+If we are unable to manufacture or sell the Nu-Derm products in sufficient quantities and in a timely manner, or maintain physician and/or patient acceptance of Nu-Derm products, our business will be materially and adversely impacted. - We are dependent on third parties to manufacture products for our Obagi segment which entails several risks we would not face if we manufactured the products ourselves. - We rely on third parties to distribute Obagi products and the failure of these parties to provide their services on a timely basis or to comply with our quality standards and controls could materially and adversely affect our business - The regulatory approval processes of the FDA and comparable foreign authorities for drugs are lengthy, time-consuming and inherently unpredictable, and if we are required to seek and obtain any regulatory approvals that may be required for our Obagi products, we may be unable to obtain or maintain such regulatory approvals, which would substantially harm our business. - Our Obagi products containing the active ingredient, hydroquinone, are marketed as prescription-use only drugs but have not received required premarket authorization from the FDA or other regulatory authorities, and the FDA could require us to remove these products from the market until we obtain approval of the required NDA, and we could be found to be marketing and selling these products in violation of the law. - Our Obagi products may cause adverse events or side effects, or could be associated with safety issues, that could result in recalls, withdrawals, or regulatory enforcement action.
+For example, the FDA has historically expressed concerns regarding the safety of HQ products, including risks for potentially serious side effects, including skin rashes, facial swelling, skin discoloration, carcinogenicity and reproductive toxicity. - Failure to obtain regulatory approvals or to comply with regulations in foreign jurisdictions would prevent us from marketing our Obagi products internationally.

-Risks Related to Our Milk Business
+Risks Related to Our "Clean" Makeup Segment: Milk